-KEA-KPS 2019-2020 Agreement Back to Top Section A: Student Conduct Plan
+Section A: Student Conduct Plan

 The District recognizes its responsibility to give all reasonable support and assistance to employees with respect to the maintenance of control and discipline in the classroom, and similarly, employees acknowledge their responsibility to assist students with learning skills to be successful behaviorally as well as academically in the classroom.
 Every employee of the District and every student in the District shall endeavor to comply with the Student Code of Conduct at the District, Building and Classroom Levels.
 Whenever it appears that a particular pupil requires the attention of special counselors, social workers, law enforcement personnel, physicians or other professional persons, the employee will refer the pupil to the principal or his/her designee in accordance with designated District "child study team procedures" and, the District will take reasonable steps to relieve the employee of responsibilities with respect to such pupil.
-Within ten (10) work days following receipt of the referral, the principal will notify the employee that all steps in the referral process have been completed.
+Within ten (10) work days following receipt of the referral, the principal will notify the employee of the steps to be taken.
+Within thirty (30) days following receipt of the referral, the principal will notify the employee that all steps in the referral process have been completed.